-First, you’ll need to know where you’re transferring the balance.
-This could either be:
+First, you need to know where you’re transferring the balance.
+Some options may include:

-- a new credit card you just opened, possibly with a special offer favorable to balance transfers (if you’re looking for a card with a balance transfer offer, see our favorites here)
+- A new credit card you just opened, possibly with a special offer favorable to balance transfers

 2) Determine credit available

-Second, verify the credit limit and available credit on the card you’re planning to transfer the balance to.
+Second, you should verify the credit limit and available credit on the card you’re planning to transfer the balance to.
 Make note of how much credit is available.

-Also look for any limits on balance transfer amounts.
-Some cards may limit how much you can transfer, and that may or may not be equal to the credit limit.
+Also, look for any limits on balance transfer amounts.
+Some cards may limit how much you can transfer, and that may not be equal to the credit limit.

 3) Understand the terms and fees